baseline in basketball

 Defense:

-• Boundary Marker: The baseline serves as a clear boundary line for defenders to protect.
+• Boundary Marker: The baseline basketball serves as a clear boundary line for defenders to protect.
 By positioning themselves well and preventing offensive players from penetrating the baseline, defenders can restrict easy access to the basket and disrupt the opponent’s offensive flow.

 • Preventing Easy Scoring Opportunities: Defending the baseline is crucial for preventing opponents from scoring easily near the basket.
 By maintaining strong defensive rotations and help-side defense, defenders can close off passing lanes and force opponents into tougher shots or turnovers.